KorbinW13/Capstone-Final/README.md

 # Capstone-Final #
- The final version of the Capstone Project
+ The final version of the Capstone Project.
- It also doesn't have the build as it wouldn't let me upload it
+ It also doesn't have the build as it wouldn't let me upload it.

 Sources:
 [Auto Layout 3D](https://assetstore.unity.com/packages/tools/utilities/auto-layout-3d-148554)